MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/manage-technical-support.md

 > This option is not available in sandbox environments.

 > [!IMPORTANT]
-> You must be a registered partner in order to report an outage.
+> You must be registered as a partner in order to report an outage.

 To report an outage: